tarsa129/mkdd-text-maker/README.md

 # mkdd-text-maker
-Used to easily make mkdd text
+Used to easily make mkdd text for custom tracks and characters. <br>
-Type in the text, and adjust the spacings, and hit the button.
-The text will always be 32 pixels tall, unless the vertical scaling is changed.
+Type in the text box and adjust the spacings.
+All changes will be made automatically.
+Post-processing in an image editor is required for changes such as changing alignment, adding color, etc. <br>
-You have the option to save as a .png or a .bti
+You have the option to save as a .png or a .bti.
+Saving as a .bti requires [Wiimm's SZS Tools](https://szs.wiimm.de/download.html) to function.
+Double-clicking on the image will copy it to the clipboard, although the background will be gray.

 # Running the program
 mkdd text maker -> bin -> Debug -> mkdd text maker.exe.
-The next release will have an .exe without the source code.

 # Supported Characters
 All standard English characters <br/>
 Forward / back accents on all vowels + umlauts on all voelws. <br/>